sk27199/Pygame-Runner-Game/README.md

 # Jumping-Game

-This project is an runner game I built using Python and Pygame.
+This project is an jumping game I built using Python and Pygame.
 The player controls a Spiderman who must constantly jump over bombs while the score updates and increases everytime he does.
 The game ends when a collision occurs.

 This project focuses more on logic, control flow and real time program behaviour rather than the visual design of the game.